apsis-scheduler/apsis/docs/programs.rst

             signal: SIGUSR2
             grace_period: 15s

-If the program terminates with an exit status that indicates the process ended from `SIGUSR2`, Apsis considers the run to have succeeded.
+Only if the process terminates with zero exit code the run will be considered as successfull.

 Internal Programs